wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     Compare: 1990 No 62 s 61

-    Section 172(2): amended, on 1 July 2013, by [section 413][493] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 172(2): amended, on 1 July 2013, by [section 413][494] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 173 Liquor licence
+##### 173 On-licences under Sale and Supply of Alcohol Act 2012

-*   Despite the [Sale of Liquor Act 1989][477], an on-licence granted under that Act for a licensed casino must be treated as authorising the sale of liquor for consumption in the casino while the casino is lawfully operated.
+*   Despite the [Sale and Supply of Alcohol Act 2012][478], an on-licence granted under that Act for a licensed casino must be treated as authorising the sale of alcohol for consumption in the casino while the casino is lawfully operated.

-    Compare: 1990 No 62 s 62
+    Section 173: replaced, on 18 December 2013, by [section 417(1)][488] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

 ##### 174 Charges to enter and play not permitted